CroPo/roguelike-tutorial-2018/part_10/README.md

 To Achieve this in a smooth way, I need to separate the `run` function of the `Game` struct, and put it into another place.
 After that I can actually add the main menu as an own `GameState`.

 It was quite some work, but now everything is running again same as before.
 That initial work was needed.
+I will also have to modify the creation of a new game, too, at least a bit.

+The main menu was added, and handling the ESC key while the game is running was modified - a selection is shown which lets you either save and quit, or cancel and continue the game.

+And... that's pretty much it.
+This part is done (finally).